frasertajima/fortran/radix_sort/readme.txt

 An attempt to program a work efficient radix sort (which should work well when parallelised in CUDA) using Claude and Llama 3.1-405B.
+See https://felixquinihildebet.wordpress.com/2024/08/01/my-terrible-radix-sort-attempt-sends-claude-and-llama-3-1-into-a-doom-loop/ for discussion of attempt #1.